TLABEGO/Restaurant-Management-System/README.md

 The main features of the system available to the user are the following:

-Food – Automatic Computation when a user key in of order based on quantity.
+* Food – Automatic Computation when a user key in of order based on quantity.

-Customer – Automatic Computation of customers bills
+* Customer – Automatic Computation of customers bills

-Customer – Automatic Computation of customers change
+* Customer – Automatic Computation of customers change

-Customer – Capable of printing the orders of customers
+* Customer – Capable of printing the orders of customers

+This RMS was not created by/for any organisation or a Restaurant company, but rather, i only created it to showcase how i can be able to solve different kinds of business problems using my skills in of programming.

+***

+{exp: copyright: show}